ResonantGeoData/RD-WATCH/docs/DevDocs/Architecture.md

 ### Core

 This is the base application for RDWATCH.
 All endpoints that don't contain `api/v1/scoring/*` will utilize the base Core Application.
-This is also the mode location for all satellite image storage and donwloading progress.
+This is also the mode location for all satellite image storage and downloading progress.

 ### Scoring